lixo19858/GitBook-HyperliquidRecoveryBot/en/asset-recovery.md

 6. **Automated Fee Settlement**: Seamless deduction of service fees during the withdrawal transaction

 ### Supported Asset Types
-- **Spot Assets**: Direct conversion and withdrawal of spot account assets
+- **Spot Assets**: Convert to USDC and transfer to perp account for withdrawal
-- **Perpetual Contract Assets**: Close positions and transfer margin to spot
+- **Perpetual Contract Assets**: Close positions, margin remains in perp account for withdrawal
 - **Vault Assets**: Withdrawal from Hyperliquid vaults (if supported)
 - **Staked Assets**: Unstaking and recovery (if supported)

+### Important Note
+**All withdrawals must be executed from the perpetual contract (perp) account.** Spot assets cannot be directly withdrawn and must first be converted to USDC and transferred to the perp account.

 ## 🚀 Usage Methods